What Married Couples Should Know About Their Credit Scores

 An example of when both your credit scores matter is when you apply for a joint loan.
 In this process, both of your credit histories will be pulled and assessed to determine if the creditor wants to give you a joint loan.

-If one of you has a weak credit history, it will likely have an effect on rates, the term of your debt, and the amount you’re able to borrow together.
+If one of you has a weak credit history, it will likely have an effect on the details of your loan.
+It could impact interest rates, the term of your debt, and the amount you’re able to borrow together.
 Assuming the lender grants you a joint loan, all payments (or lack thereof) will affect both your credit profiles.

 Because lenders are required to report the payment history of your loan in both of your names, a missed payment will show up negatively on both of your credit histories.
 In fact, credit bureau Equifax lists missed and late payments as factors that can affect your credit score adversely.

-Other factors that can hurt your and your spouse’s credit scores include high credit utilization or opening up too many joint credit accounts.
+There are other factors that can hurt your and your spouse’s credit scores.
+These factors include high credit utilization or opening up too many joint credit accounts.
 Keep these details in mind when making joint financial decisions, as your actions can affect both you and your partner.

 You don’t have to open joint accounts or loans